Roxve/CrabLauncher/README.md

 # CrabLauncher

-a blazing fast free minecraft launcher written in Rust!
+a blazing fast free Minecraft launcher written in Rust!

 # why choose CrabLauncher?
 - it's free
 - it's written in Rust
 - it's open source

-currently there is no errors, no gui etc but it can launch Minecraft for free! first run
+currently, there are no errors, no GUI, etc but it can launch Minecraft for free! first run
 ```
 cargo run new [profile name] [version]